x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 ### Installing Exchange 2016 on directory servers

 For security and performance reasons, we recommend that you install Exchange 2016 only on member servers and not on Active Directory directory servers.
-To learn about the issues you can face when installing Exchange 2016 on a directory server, see [Installing Exchange on a domain controller is not recommended [WarningInstallExchangeRolesOnDomainController]](deployment-ref/ms-exch-setupreadiness-warninginstallexchangerolesondomaincontroller.md)After Exchange 2016 is installed, changing its role from a member server to a directory server, or vice versa, isn't supported.
+To learn about the issues you can face when installing Exchange 2016 on a directory server, see [Installing Exchange on a domain controller is not recommended [WarningInstallExchangeRolesOnDomainController]](deployment-ref/ms-exch-setupreadiness-warninginstallexchangerolesondomaincontroller.md).
+After Exchange 2016 is installed, changing its role from a member server to a directory server, or vice versa, isn't supported.

 ## Hardware